STUDENT ACCESS AND DISABILITY SERVICES

 Applying for Services

-The Office of Student Access and Disabilities (OSA) works with each student on an individual basis to find the services and accommodations appropriate for the student at a post-secondary level.
-To determine if a specific accommodation applies to you, you must go through the process.
-All requests for accommodation should be consistent with the individual student’s Academic Advisory Plan.
+The Office of Student Access and Disabilities (OSA) works with each student on an individual basis to find the services and accommodations appropriate for the student at a post-secondary level needed for access.
+To determine if a specific accommodation is appropriate, you must go through the process.
+All requests for accommodation should be consistent with the individual student’s documentation and needs for access.

 When to Apply for Disability Services